Alexander-Rus/Coding-Practice/README.md

 1. Clone this repository to your local machine.

     Problem sets are seperated into individual folders.
 You can navigate to a folder and chose the language that you wish to work in.
-For algorithm type questions I will usually default to python for simplicity sake, but Java and C++ are the two other languages that I want to practice as well.
+For algorithm questions I will usually default to python for the sake of simplicity, but Java and C++ are the two other languages I will include.

     Example:
     ```shell